Community connections

 Lunch Connections

-Attend a local restaurant to connect with other people from your community.
+Attend a local restaurant or Meals on Wheels Branch to connect with other people from your community.
 The gathering is hosted by a friendly volunteer, who will greet and introduce all who join.

 Let’s connect.
 Organise your support services now.